equinix/terraform-provider-equinix/docs/guides/equinix_fabric_cloud_providers.md

 [Equinix Fabric connection terraform modules](https://registry.terraform.io/search/modules?namespace=equinix-labs&q=fabric-connection), for further details and other options you can check on [References](#references) section below.

-## Getting started - Enabling an interconnectinon
+## Getting started - Enabling an interconnection

 Whether you are setting up a Multi-Cloud or Hybrid Cloud architecture, the main resource you will need to define is an [equinix_ecx_l2_connection](../resources/equinix_ecx_l2_connection.md) which